 Jan.
 24, 1941 - Alabama author John Finlay was born in Ozark, Ala.

 Jan.
 24, 1947 - NFL owners voted to allow a sudden-death overtime in playoff games, but the rule wasn't used until 1958.

 Jan.
 24, 1949 – Monroeville, Ala.
-Mayor Fred A. Fountain, a 58-year-old retired merchant, passed away from a heart attack at his home a few months into his term as Monroeville, Alabama’s mayor after his election to that office.
+Mayor Fred A. Fountain, a 58-year-old retired merchant, passed away from a heart attack at his home a few months into his term as Monroeville’s mayor after his election without opposition to that office in September 1948.
 Prior to his retirement, he operated Fountain’s Fancy Grocery.
 Funeral services were held the following day.

 Jan.
 24, 1953 – The Alabama Historical Association erected six historical markers in Butler County.
 The markers were erected in memory of the Creek Indian Confederacy, Fort Bibb, the Butler Massacre, the Ogly Massacre, Gary’s Stockade and Fort Dale.

 Jan.
 24, 1955 - The rules committee of Major League Baseball announced a plan to strictly enforce the rule that required a pitcher to release the ball within 20 seconds after taking his position on the mound.

 Jan.
 24, 1958 - Two light atoms were bashed together resulting in first man-made nuclear fusion.

 Jan.
 24, 1961 – In what’s now called the “Goldsboro B-52 crash,” a bomber carrying two H-bombs breaks up in mid-air over North Carolina.
 The uranium core of one weapon remains lost.